Litee/SolutionCop/README.md

 # SolutionCop
-Tool for static analysis of Visual Studio solutions.
+Tool for static analysis of Visual Studio solutions and projects.

-TODO command-line parameters description
+Usage: SolutionCop.exe -s <path-to-vs-solution> [-c <path-to-solutioncop-config>]

+If <path-to-solutioncop-config> is not provided then tool looks for SolutionCop.xml file next to target *.sln.
+If config file cannot be found then default one is created.

 ## Supported Rules